droidthings/IntrusionDetection/Documentation/Node-RED.md

 ![nr-7]
 Join node helps to join all the data coming from various MQTT subscribers.

-Combine all all the sensor reading as key/value object so that we can insert the data directly to InfluxDB.
+Combine all the sensor reading as key/value object so that we can insert the data directly to InfluxDB.
 The beauty of the InfluxDB is that it will automatically create columns according to the keys from the join node.
 ![nr-8]

 Output from the Join node